ohmeow/blurr/README.md

 ## How to use

 The initial release includes everything you need for sequence classification and question answering tasks.
 Support for token classification and summarization are incoming.
 Please check the documentation for more thorough examples of how to use this package.

+The following two packages need to be installed for blurr to work:
+1. fastai2 (see http://dev.fast.ai/ for installation instructions)
+2. huggingface transformers (see https://huggingface.co/transformers/installation.html for details)

 ### Imports